 The Company has an agreement with MS&Co, an affiliated broker-dealer, which allows the Company to execute reverse repurchase agreements with MS&Co.
 Accordingly, MS&Co agrees to transfer to the Company primarily U.S. government guaranteed securities in exchange for cash.
-These reverse repurchase agreements are recorded as Securities purchased under agreements to resell in the statement of financial position.
-The Company enters into collateralized financings with MS&Co, an affiliated broker-dealer.
-These balances are included in Securities borrowed and Securities loaned on the statement of financial condition.
+These reverse repurchase agreements are recorded as Securities purchased under agreements to resell in the consolidated statement of financial condition.

+The Company enters into collateralized financings with MS&Co.
+These balances are included in Securities borrowed and Securities loaned on the consolidated statement of financial condition.

-The Company has various agreements with an affiliated brokerdealer, MS&Co, in which the Company provides certain sales and distribution services to its clients for MS&Co's investment banking, equities and fixed income trading activities, and MS&Co provides certain research, sales and trading services to the Company's clients.
+The Company has various agreements with MS&Co, in which the Company provides certain sales and distribution services to its clients for MS&Co's investment banking, equities and fixed income trading activities, and MS&Co provides certain research, sales and trading services to the Company's clients.

-The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Notes 2 and 16, as well as employee benefit plans as described in Note 17.
-The Company enters into OTC derivative contracts with an affiliate to economically hedge certain obligations under the deferred cash-based compensation plansSee Note 7 for additional disclosures on fair value and notional amounts related to the derivatives associated with these deferred compensation plans, included within equity contracts.
+The Company participates in various deferred stock-based and cash-based compensation plans for the benefit of certain current and former employees, as described in Notes 2 and 15, as well as employee benefit plans as described in Note 16.
+The Company enters into OTC derivative contracts with an affiliate, included within equity contracts in Note 6, to economically hedge certain obligations under the deferred cash-based compensation plans.
 Additionally, the Company has recognized liabilities to the Ultimate Parent for the deferred stock-based compensation plans which are recorded in Other liabilities and accrued expenses in the consolidated statement of financial condition.

-The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 18, global transfer pricing policies, and other activities as described further below.
+The Company has agreements with affiliates for other activities, including a tax sharing agreement with the Ultimate Parent as described in Note 17, global transfer pricing policies, and other activities as described further below.
 Unsettled amounts for these activities are recorded within Receivables from or Payables to affiliates and are payable on demand.

 The Company applies global transfer pricing policies among affiliates.
 These policies are consistent with 2022 OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations.
-The Firm has also engaged in negotiations of Advanced Pricing Agreements with selected tax authorities in respect of its key transfer pricing methodologies.
+The Firm has also engaged in negotiations of Advance Pricing Agreements with selected tax authorities in respect of its key transfer pricing methodologies.
 Negotiations may result in changes to methodologies or inputs that could have an impact on the Company's consolidated statement of financial condition in the future.